Great Depression in the United States: Monetary interpretations

-Examining the causes of the Great Depression raises multiple issues: what factors set off the first downturn in 1929; what structural weaknesses and specific events turned it into a major depression; how the downturn spread from country to country; and why the economic recovery was so prolonged.
+Examining the causes of the Great Depression raises multiple issues: what factor set off the first downturn in 1929; what structural weaknesses and specific events turned it into a major depression; how the downturn spread from country to country; and why the economic recovery was so prolonged.

 Many rural banks began to fail in October 1930 when farmers defaulted on loans.
 There was no federal deposit insurance during that time as bank failures were considered a normal part of economic life.
 Worried depositors started to withdraw savings, so the money multiplier worked in reverse.
 Banks were forced to liquidate assets (such as calling in loans rather than creating new loans).
 This caused the money supply to shrink and the economy to contract (the Great Contraction), resulting in a significant decline in aggregate investment.
 The decreased money supply further aggravated price deflation, putting more pressure on already struggling businesses.

 The U.S. Government's commitment to the gold standard prevented it from engaging in expansionary monetary policy.
 High interest rates needed to be maintained in order to attract international investors who bought foreign assets with gold.
 However, the high interest also inhibited domestic business borrowing.

 The U.S. interest rates were also affected by France's decision to raise their interest rates to attract gold to their vaults.
 In theory, the U.S. would have two potential responses to that: allow the exchange rate to adjust, or increase their own interest rates to maintain the gold standard.
 At the time, the U.S. was pegged to the gold standard.
 Therefore, Americans converted their dollars into francs to buy more French assets, the demand for the U.S. dollar fell, and the exchange rate increased.
 One of the only things the U.S. could do to get back into equilibrium was increase interest rates.

 In the late 20th century, Winner of the Swedish Central Bank Nobel Memorial Prize in Economic Sciences economist Milton Friedman and his fellow monetarist Anna Schwartz argued that the Federal Reserve could have stemmed the severity of the Depression, but failed to exercise its role of managing the monetary system and ameliorating banking panics, resulting in a Great Contraction of the economy from 1929 until the New Deal began in 1933.
 This view was endorsed by Fed Governor Ben Bernanke who in 2002 said in a speech honoring Friedman and Schwartz:

 Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna: Regarding the Great Depression, you're right.
 We did it.
 We're very sorry.
 But thanks to you, we won't do it again.